atoptima/Coluna.jl/docs/src/man/decomposition.md

 end
 getsubproblems(dec_on_types)
 ```
-We see that subproblem for machine type 1 has upper multiplicity equals to 3,
+We see that subproblem for machine type 1 has an upper multiplicity equals to 3,
-and second subproblem for machine type 2 has upper multiplicity equals to 2.
+and the second subproblem for machine type 2 has an upper multiplicity equals to 2.
 It means that we can use at most 3 machines of type 1 and at most 2 machines of type 2.

 We can then optimize